 There comes a point in every presenter’s life when he (or she) must decide: is this presentation about me or is this presentation something I want the audience to leave thinking: “wow, that was really helpful”?

-But if the presentation is about the audience, if the presentation is intended to help them be better or do something better, then the following three tips can come in handy to ensure the audience will take something away.
+If the presentation is about the audience, if the presentation is intended to help them be better or do something better, then the following three tips can come in handy to ensure that you can communicate with PowerPoint.

 Tip #1: PowerPoint is not a lesson plan

 What should the audience know or be able to do differently as a result of the presentation?
 What kinds of materials (handouts, visual aids, mementos for the audience to remember you by, etc.) might you want to bring for your audience?
 How much time should you spend on any particular area of the presentation?
 How should the presentation flow?
 It is very difficult to map the answers to these questions using PowerPoint, even if you’re an avid user of the notes section.
 Using a lesson plan template to map out your presentation will help you to pull together a coherent and engaging presentation.

 Once you have your plan in place for how you’d like your presentation to flow, and if you’ve decided that PowerPoint slides are necessary (because, frankly, slides aren’t always necessary for every presentation), then it’s time to open up PowerPoint.
 And when you do, you might come face to face with a pre-loaded template, perhaps even a slick-looking template with your logo.
 Templates reduce the amount of space available for your visual aids and audience members consciously ignore logos on slides anyways (unless you’ve somehow made your logo a relevant piece of your presentation).
 99 times out of 100, your starting design choice for PowerPoint should look like this: